jameshoangvu/james_data_portfolio/README.md

   - Revenue & Profit by Discount Level.
   - Quantity of products sold by Discount Level.
   - Quantity of products sold by Category.
-  - Regional analysis by State.
+  - Top 5 highest-profit products.
   - KPI Growth (compared to the previous month and year).